theabdullahalam/nyx/README.md

 ## How To Use
 ### cleanup.scss
 A super simple cleanup file that
-* Removes unnecessary border and padding
+* Removes unnecessary border and padding (including around headers; space them manually)
 * Sets the default font-family to `Arial, Helvetica, sans-serif;`
 * A bunch of other useful stuff picked up from the famous normalise.css